 |Julie Bray||Co-executive Headteacher|

-Halterworth School has a dedicated team of Governors who are either elected as Parent Governors, Community Governors or Local Authority Governors.
-They remain on the Governing Body for a period of four years and may be re-elected if no other candidates come forward.
-Vacancies for Governors are communicated through the school to parents and Hampshire County Council (HCC) Governor Services Team.
-All Governors are members of the Full Governing Body (FGB) and meet collectively once per term and twice in the summer term.
-Either a member on the Curriculum, Standards & Learning or Resources Committees, each governor has a clear role in supporting and holding the school to account.
-This ensures that Halterworth Governors ‘know their school’ and are able to challenge the school to achieve the very best outcomes for children.
-A number of governors have been trained to be ‘Pupil Mentors’ and support many of our children during their last year at school and help to prepare them for secondary school.
+Halterworth School has a dedicated team of Governors who are either elected as Parent Governors or Co-Opted Governors.
+They remain on the Local Academy Committee for a period of four years and may be re-elected if no other candidates come forward.
+Vacancies for Governors are communicated through the school to parents.
+Each governor has a clear role in supporting and holding the school to account, this ensures that Halterworth Governors ‘know their school’ and are able to challenge the school to achieve the very best outcomes for children.
+They benefit from the support of colleague governors who belong to our other Trust schools, which helps ensure a good level of challenge and support.

-Martin’s current roles on the Governing Body, are as Chair of Governors and Chair of the Resources committee.
-Having previously acted as Vice Chair of Governors, Martin is well known to parents, staff and children and often a presence in school and at evening events.
+David’s current role on the Governing Body is Chair of Governors.
+Having previously acted as Vice Chair of Governors, David is well known to parents, staff and children and often a presence in school and at evening events.

 To contact our Chair of Governors please email email@example.com or telephone the school office on 01794 512028 to ask for a return call.